Burton Abbott: Investigation

 A large-scale search organized the same day failed to find her.
 On May 1, one of Bryan's textbooks was found on Franklin Canyon Road near Martinez.

 In mid-July, Georgia Abbott, Burton Abbott's wife, reported that she found a purse and ID card belonging to Stephanie Bryan in the basement of the Abbotts' home in Alameda.
 She had found the personal effects by chance while looking through boxes of clothing for a costume to wear at a party.

 The home in Alameda was shared with her husband, their four-year-old son Christopher, and Burton's mother, Elsie Abbott.

 The twenty acre mining claim property in Trinity County belonged to Georgia Abbott's father since 1941.
 The property was initially co-owned by a miner named Lloyd Snyder, but his share was shifted to Georgia's brother after Snyder was convicted for fatally shooting and dismembering a man during an argument in the cabin in 1950.
-As Snyder released on parole on two months before Bryan's disappearance, he was briefly sought as a possible suspect, but eventually ruled out.
+As Snyder released on parole two months before Bryan's disappearance, he was briefly sought as a possible suspect, but eventually ruled out.

 In interviewing the Abbotts, the police learned that Elsie Abbott had found the purse earlier, but said she did not connect it with the case.
 She would profess her son's innocence until she died and that he had been framed by her brother Wilbur Moore, a truck driver from San Leandro.

 Police subsequently recovered Stephanie's glasses, a brassiere, and other evidence in the basement.
 No one in the family could account for how the victim's personal effects came to be there.